streampipes/streampipes-docs/docs/dev-guide-tutorial-processors.md

 The second method, `getRuntime` is used to create and deploy the parameterized Flink program once a pipeline using this element is started.

 Similar to data sources, the SDK provides a builder class to generate the description for data processors.
-Delete the conent within the ``declareModel`` method and add the following lines to the `declareModel` method:
+Delete the content within the ``declareModel`` method and add the following lines to the `declareModel` method:

 ```java
 return ProcessingElementBuilder.create("org.streampipes.tutorial.geofencing", "Geofencing", "A simple geofencing data processor " +